|Native American Tribes Overview: Their Culture and History

 Patrilocal or bilocal marriage became the rule in southern plains Apache societies during the latter

-left a considerable number of their young women behind to cement the agreement and to become
+they left a considerable number of their young women behind to cement the agreement and to

 A young male mulatto captive retaken from the Mescaleros near El Paso noted that a chief and his

 two sons controlled the group that he lived with, strongly implying the handing down of political

 control from father to son, along hierarchical, patrilocal, or bilateral lines.

 Even more telling, Antonio Cordero y Bustamante, the most astute late-eighteenth-century